Car-Following Models: A Multidisciplinary Review

 \section{CONCLUSION AND OUTLOOK}

-This review aims to enhance understanding of the underlying design principles in different categories of car-following (CF) models, enabling researchers to formulate problems with a suitable framework.
+This review aims to enhance understanding of the underlying design principles in different categories of CF Models, enabling researchers to formulate problems with a suitable framework.
 As the path to achieve level-5 autonomy continues, incorporating general traffic flow knowledge presents both challenges and opportunities.
-The future direction of driver behavior models, particularly in the context of integrating Artificial General Intelligent (AGI) capabilities and learning efficiencies into car following models, presents a fascinating and complex challenge.
+The future direction of driver behavior models, particularly in the context of integrating human-like reasoning capabilities and learning efficiencies into car following models, presents a fascinating and complex challenge.